iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [IModelConnection.categories]($frontend) now provides access to APIs for querying this information.
 The information is cached upon retrieval so that repeated requests need not query the backend.
 - [IModelConnection.Categories.getCategoryInfo]($frontend) provides the Ids and appearance properties of all subcategories belonging to one or more categories.
 - [IModelConnection.Categories.getSubCategoryInfo]($frontend) provides the appearance properties of one or more subcategories belonging to a specific category.

+## ElectronApp changes

+Reduced API surface of an `ElectronApp` class to only allow white-listed APIs from `electron` modules to be called. `ElectronApp` is updated to reflect the change: `callShell` and `callApp` methods are removed, `callDialog` is updated to only show dialogs and a message box.

 ## Deprecations